ikks/tldrtranslate/README.md

-# tldrtranshelper
+# TLDR Helper Translation

+This is a helper to translate [tldr pages](https://tldr.sh/).
+Collaborators can introduce this tool in the workflow to speed up the [translation process](https://github.com/tldr-pages/tldr/blob/main/CONTRIBUTING.md#translations).
+Take a look to see how the tool works.

 https://github.com/user-attachments/assets/b81b3895-aa8d-443b-84d5-057d9ecc4041

-This is a helper to translate [tldr pages](https://tldr.sh/), the list of supported languages is:
+## Supported languages

 * ar
 * bn